Marriage and Family Therapist Resume Examples

 - •Use Clinical Language Appropriately: Balance the use of clinical jargon with clear communication to appeal to both HR and clinical directors.

-- •Proofread Thoroughly: Ensure your resume is devoid of errors, reflecting your attention to detail and professionalism.
+- •Proofread Thoroughly: Ensure your resume is devoid of errors; this reflects your attention to detail and professionalism.